Tintern Abbey United Kingdom

 Getting There and Staying

 The X74 and 69 bus services from Chepstow reach Tintern; the nearest train station is Chepstow on the Cardiff-Gloucester line.
-Driving from the M4/M48 takes about 20 minutes from Chepstow.
+Driving from the M4/M48 takes about 20 minutes.
+Parking: £5, card only, refunded on a £5+ spend in the abbey.

-Tintern village has a few B&Bs and the Royal George Hotel for overnight stays.
+Tintern village has B&Bs and the Royal George Hotel.
 Chepstow has a wider selection.
-For a longer Wye Valley base, Monmouth (about 25 km north) is the most functional small town in the area with better accommodation options and direct access to both the English and Welsh sides of the valley.
+Monmouth (25 km north) is the most functional small town in the area for a longer Wye Valley base.